 The Council aims to seek the diverse views of the community and demonstrate due regard under the Equality Duty.
-The Council recognises its consultation measures and communication channels are important considerations to ensure accessibility; as such, we will:
+The Council recognises its consultation measures and communication channels are important considerations to ensure accessibility.
+As such, the Council will:

 - Ensure that public consultation events are held at accessible venues; - Work proactively with individual members of the public, community groups and organisations; and - Make reasonable adjustments to enable participation and involvement in consultations and feedback.